Bendiesel007/JAVASCRIPT-PROJECTS/README.md

 I was able to utilize two Javascrit methods (window.alert and document.write).

-I created two variables and concatenated two variables together using + operation .
+I created two variables and concatenated two variables together using + operation.
+.
 Utilized both methods to write an expession and statement yielding a result.

-Utilized the script element and src attribute to link Javascript and HTML files
+Utilized the script element and src attribute to link Javascript and HTML files.

-Utilized resources W3SCHOOLS and Stack Overflow
+Utilized resources W3SCHOOLS and Stack Overflow.